-Recognising the importance of utilising digital capability, the Council made the decision in October 2023 to understand, scope and cost a transition away from the shared service arrangement and in February 2024 Council made the decision to give notice to the Partnership and transition to an inhouse solution by 31st March 2025.
+Recognising the importance of utilising digital capability, the Council made the decision in February 2024 to give notice to the Partnership and transition to an in-house solution by 31st March 2025.
+Whilst this transition has been delayed until 1st July 2025, it is still the intention of the Council to bring the service in-house.